 Other City Assistance

-The City has grant programs which provide opportunities for additional funding for the merchant associations.
+The City has grant programs that provide opportunities for additional funding for the merchant associations.
 There are also programs geared toward assisting individual businesses.
 For instance, the City's Economic Development Department offers the Storefront Improvement Program, which provides small businesses with design assistance and incentive payments to assist with storefront renovations.

 The City also supports the San Diego Business Improvement District Council, a nonprofit whose membership includes the BID associations, which disseminates information and provides resources and expertise to its members to assist small businesses.